The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies: Implications for the Galaxy--Halo Connection

-\begin{enumerate} \item \emph{Stellar mass--halo mass relation}: Forcing the halos that host the richest SAGA satellite systems to be a factor of $\sim 3$ more massive resolves the bright-end discrepancy.
-However, this would significantly alter the well-validated stellar mass--halo mass relation in the MW-mass regime \citep{WechslerTinker}.\footnote{We note that varying the 0.15\,dex scatter by $\pm 0.1$\,dex in our host abundance matching relation does not significantly affect the bright-end tension.} Alternatively, this halo mass shift can be achieved if SAGA host magnitudes are systematically biased dim by $\sim\,0.5$\,mag, which we also regard as unlikely; \item \emph{Disruption model}: Removing subhalo disruption from our model reduces the bright-end tension to less than~$\sim\,1\sigma$.
-It is unlikely that subhalos which host bright satellites undergo \emph{no} disruption; however, disruption prescriptions calibrated to hydrodynamical zoom-in simulations are dominated by low-mass subhalos and therefore might over-predict disruption efficiencies for more massive subhalos; \item \emph{Global luminosity function}: Our abundance matching prediction is calibrated to the GAMA luminosity function down to $M_{r,o} = -13$; this luminosity function contains both statistical errors (captured by uncertainties in the Schechter function fit to GAMA data) and potential systematic errors (e.g., due to survey incompleteness).
-While there is no evidence that the GAMA Survey is incomplete down to $r = -19.8$, we find that varying the GAMA luminosity function amplitude from \cite{Loveday150501003} within its quoted $2\sigma$ error can fully resolve the bright-end tension. \end{enumerate}
+\begin{enumerate} \item \emph{Stellar mass--halo mass relation}.
+Forcing the halos that host the richest SAGA satellite systems to be a factor of $\sim 3$ more massive resolves the bright-end discrepancy.
+However, this will significantly alter the well-validated stellar mass--halo mass relation in the MW-mass regime \citep{WechslerTinker}.\footnote{We note that varying the 0.15\,dex scatter by $\pm 0.1$\,dex in our host abundance-matching relation does not significantly affect the bright-end tension.} Alternatively, this halo mass shift can be achieved if SAGA host magnitudes are systematically biased dim by $\sim\,0.5$\,mag, which we also regard as unlikely. \item \emph{Disruption model}.
+Removing subhalo disruption from our model reduces the bright-end tension to less than~$\sim\,1\sigma$.
+It is unlikely that subhalos that host bright satellites undergo no disruption; however, disruption prescriptions calibrated to hydrodynamical zoom-in simulations are dominated by low-mass subhalos and therefore might overpredict disruption efficiencies for more massive subhalos. \item \emph{Global luminosity function}.
+Our abundance-matching prediction is calibrated to the GAMA luminosity function down to $M_{r,o} = -13$; this luminosity function contains both statistical errors (captured by uncertainties in the Schechter function fit to GAMA data) and potential systematic errors (e.g., due to survey incompleteness).
+While there is no evidence that the GAMA survey is incomplete down to $r = -19.8$, we find that varying the GAMA luminosity function amplitude from \cite{Loveday150501003} within its quoted $2\sigma$ error can fully resolve the bright-end tension. \end{enumerate}

-In future work, we plan to address these questions in detail and to explicitly test for consistency between the MW and SAGA satellite populations by re-fitting the satellite model to SAGA data.
+In future work, we plan to address these questions in detail and to explicitly test for consistency between the MW and SAGA satellite populations by refitting the satellite model to the SAGA data.
 We also plan to compare SAGA results with additional models and hydrodynamical simulations.